 I consider myself a lifelong learner, and have been fortunate to have had access to rich educational experiences in my lifetime.
 I have a Bachelor of Arts and a Bachelor of Education from Queen's University.
 I have a Specialist in Special Education.
 I am a Registered Yoga Teacher, and a Reiki Level 2 practitioner.
 I am a Mindfulness Ambassador Council Facilitator, a Drum Circle Facilitator, and a Canoe Trip Leader, Level 2.
 I have training in Violent Threat Risk Assessment and Non-violent Crisis Intervention.
 I have a Masters of Arts in Counselling Psychology from Yorkville University.
 I am looking forward to continuing my education both formally, in different therapeutic modalities, and informally, by working with clients and listening to their stories.

-Most importantly, I am a mother and a wife, and my greatest education has been learning to show up fully for my husband and children by doing my own healing work to accept the mirror that they hold up to my vulnerabilities, to disrupt intergenerational patterns, to be honest, and to reach out even when it's scary.
+Most importantly, I am a mother and a wife, and my greatest education has been learning to show up fully in my life for my husband and children by doing my own healing work to accept the mirror that they hold up to my vulnerabilities, to disrupt intergenerational patterns, to be honest, and to reach out even when it's scary.
 They have taught me about the power of connection and the beauty of turning toward instead of armouring up.
 I strive to be a whole, authentic version of me so I can have deep and meaningful relationships with them.